 Sträva Craft Coffee CBD-Infused Dark Roast

 First up on our list of CBD coffee recommendations is for our dark roast lovers.
-Buy yourself a bag of Strava’s Colombian brew and enjoy a cup of coffee with hints of toasted marshmallow and cocoa nibs…about 10 milligrams of broad-spectrum CBD.
+Buy yourself a bag of Strava’s Colombian brew and enjoy coffee with hints of toasted marshmallow and cocoa nibs…plus about 10 milligrams of broad-spectrum CBD.

 Buddha Beans Coffee Co.
 Ethiopian Coffee